 Presenter: Daniela Clapp

-Join NDSS for Empowering Individuals with Special Needs Through Music.
-During the webinar, Daniela Clapp, a piano teacher for individuals with special needs and mother of Christina, who has Down syndrome, will demonstrate how to use the power of music to be your child's greatest advocate and teacher, even if you have no musical background.
+During Empowering Individuals with Special Needs Through Music, Daniela Clapp, a piano teacher for individuals with special needs and mother of Christina, who has Down syndrome, demonstrates how to use the power of music to be your child's greatest advocate and teacher, even if you have no musical background.

 SHARE THE LOVE: A SIB'S JOURNEY, PART I - THE JOYS & FRUSTRATIONS OF GROWING UP